What is culture? 5 ways people from different countries learn differently (& 5 ways we all learn the same)

 Perspective on public peeing – are public toilets a gift? (& other issues of access & inclusion)

-Posted by Lee-Anne Ragan | Filed under Social Responsibility, training & development, Travel
+Posted by Lee-Anne Ragan | Filed under Social Responsibility, Training & development, Travel

 Skip to the loo – why public toilets matter is a fascinating article by Michael Harris in the Walrus magazine.
 Have you ever been caught needing to use a public toilet and yet not being able to find one?
 Ever talked your way into a restaurant bathroom, in a restaurant that you weren’t eating in, [...]